Love Me like You Do: Composition and lyrics

 "Love Me like You Do" was written by Max Martin, Savan Kotecha, Ilya Salmanzadeh, Ali Payami and Tove Lo, with production by Martin and Payami; they were also responsible for programming, drums, percussion, keys and bass.
 Strings were arranged by Mattias Bylund, violin was played by Mattias Johansson and cello by David Bukovinsky.
 Peter Carlsson was responsible for vocal editing, as well as background vocals, along with Martin, Payami, Ilya, Kotecha, Oscar Holter, Robin Fredriksson, Mattias Larsson, Oscar Görres and Ludvig Söderberg.
 It was recorded in Los Angeles and Stockholm.
 According to the sheet music published at MusicNotes.com by Kobalt Music Group, the song is written in the key of A♭ major, with a moderate tempo of 95 beats per minute.
-Goulding's vocal range spans from the low note of Ab3 to the high note of Eb5.
+Goulding's vocal range spans from the low note of A♭3 to the high note of E♭5.

 "Love Me like You Do" is a tender electropop power ballad, with a "synth-filled, '80s-sounding" production.
 Its instrumentation consists of massive synthesisers and crushing drums, while Goulding delivers a "soft, understated vocals".
 In the opening seconds she sings, "You're the cure/ you're the pain/ you're the only thing I want to touch/ Never knew that it/ could mean so much/ You're the fear/ I don't care/ 'Cause I've never been so high."
-Lyrically, "Love Me like You Do" contrasts "innocent romantic longing" and "brooding, addictive, pain-laced sensuality", which according to Plugged In's Adam R. Holz, "mirrors the story arc of Anastasia Steele and Christian Grey" in both the book and the film.
+Lyrically, "Love Me like You Do" contrasts "innocent romantic longing" and "brooding, addictive, pain-laced sensuality", which according to Plugged In (publication)'s Adam R. Holz, "mirrors the story arc of Anastasia Steele and Christian Grey" in both the book and the film.
 He went on to explain its lyrical content: "[It] tells the tale of a woman entranced and seduced by someone whose touch leaves her begging for more, even when—or perhaps especially when—it hurts."